melosso/portway/README.md

 ### Protecting Secrets

-To keep your sensitive information (like passwords and connection strings) safe, Portway gives you simple tools to lock (encrypt) or unlock (decrypt) all your environment settings files with a single command.
-This way, only you can access your secrets even if someone else gets the files.
+To keep your sensitive information (like connection strings in connection strings) safe, Portway gives you simple tools to encrypt and decrypt all your environment settings files with a single command line utility.
+This way, only you can access your secrets even if your machine gets comprimised.

 **How to use:**

 1. Open a terminal in the `Source/Tools/Encrypt` folder.
 2. To lock your settings, run the command `.\encrypt.exe -e` or `--encrypt`
-3. To unlock your settings, run the command `.\encrypt.exe -d` or `--decrypt` (You’ll be asked to paste your private key.
-Keep it safe!)
+3. To unlock your settings, run the command `.\encrypt.exe -d` or `--decrypt`

-4. If you ever need a new key, or want to check your key, just follow the on-screen instructions (`--help`).
+The public (and private) keys will be stored safely in the `cert` folder.

-If you see a message saying your key doesn’t match, it means you’re using the wrong key or the file is damaged.
+> [!TIP]

-**Tip:** Never share your private key.
-Store it somewhere safe!
+>  Make sure to securely store your private key (*.pem) somewhere else.
+It's recommended to only store the private key temporarily in the `cert` folder during your time maintaining the application.

 ## 📡 API Examples